The iOS 26 Design Guidelines: An Illustrated Guide

 On iOS apps, primary destinations in the app are listed as tabs across the bottom.

-• The labels are 10-11pt text in SF, the default font
+- The labels are 11pt text in SF, the default font

-And a few notes on the behavior of the tab bar and its buttons:
+And a few notes on the behavior of the tab bar:

 There should be 2-5 tabs in total.
-If you need to display more than 5, the fifth icons should be a “More” catch-all that shows other destinations on a quasi-picker screen when tapped.
+If you need to display more than 5, one option is that the fifth icon should be a “More” catch-all that shows other destinations on a quasi-picker screen.

 iOS Home Indicator

-At the bottom of the screen is the home indicator – a thin, rounded bar omnipresent at the bottom of the screen (except for when you’re already on the home screen).
+The final primary layout item is the home indicator – a thin, centered bar at the bottom of the screen visible only at two times:

 And by dragging it up some amount, you can navigate between apps and to the home screen:

-Usually, the home indicator “owns” its own 34pt tall “box” that no other fixed elements can be shown in.
+The home indicator “owns” its own 21pt tall “box” that no other fixed elements can be shown in.
+That tap area is permanently reserved 🫡

 Primary App Destinations